-Once you know what your goals are and how many animals you will need to meet your goals, you can then start evaluating properties to see if they will meet your basic requirements.
+Once you know what your goals are and how many animals you will need, you can then start evaluating properties to see if they will meet your basic requirements.

 Realistically, you probably won’t be able to support cows (beef or dairy) unless you are buying substantial acreage, so the average homesteader or small farmer is likely looking at raising goats or sheep.

 As a starting point, Texas A&M has a nice resource on livestock options for small property owners.